madhavaggar/American-Sign-Language-using-DL/README.md

 1. Open a command prompt inside the cloned repository folder or just open a command prompt and navigate to the cloned directory.
 1. Execute this command: `python asl_alphabet_application.py`.
 1. An application opens up after a few minutes.
+2. You will need to install the Kaggle-API to download your own dataset.